hideo0106/gha-aws-oidc-bootstrap/README.md

 5. Copy the token (you won’t be able to see it again)

 **How it works:**
-- The script uses your token to set up repository variables (like `AWS_ROLE_TO_ASSUME`) and configure GitHub Actions securely.
+- The script uses your token to set up repository variables (like `GHA_OIDC_ROLE_ARN`) and configure GitHub Actions securely.
 - The stack is designed for any target GitHub repository—not just the one running the automation.

 ---